Clearing Up the Confusion: Right of Entry Rules for Owners, Managers and Residents

 Waterbeds and Smoke Detectors

-The law also affords two other limited reasons for entry into the resident’s dwelling unit: to periodically inspect smoke alarms and to inspect waterbeds for compliance with state law.
+Other California statutes also afford two other limited reasons for entry into the resident’s dwelling unit: to periodically inspect smoke alarms and to inspect waterbeds for compliance with state law.

 For waterbed inspections, the law specifically provides that “… the owner, or the owner’s agent, shall have the right to inspect the bedding installation upon completion, and periodically thereafter, to insure its conformity with this section.”
 It is wise to specifically address these issues in the lease and clearly define what rights the owner or manager has in regard to entering the rented unit.